 By changing the value proposition of a truck-driving career, StayGo won’t just improve the lives of current truck drivers — it will broaden the career’s appeal and expand the labor pool.
 There are already people with web-based careers who harbor a secret itch to experience a life on the open road.
 For many creative professionals, the private work environment offered by a StayGo truck’s mobile office is enough incentive to try something new.
 And for the rest, the promise of additional income and the chance to live as a professional tourist of North America’s beautiful landscape will be a powerful motivator.
 For this group, there will be an additional barrier to entry: training.
 But StayGo will work in close partnership with trucking companies and the American Trucking Association to develop a driving simulator, training curriculum and certification process that prepares aspirant truckers for the challenges of the open road.

 The concept development process was reflective, iterative and collaborative.
 It began by writing out what felt like the most urgent need states for the target group, then interrogating their validity (and underlying cause) through an asking of the “Five Whys.”
 I repeated this process until I arrived at a set of need statements that felt both actionable and incapable of being broken down any further.
 From there, I used these statements as provocations in a group brainstorming exercise in which classmates sketched out their initial ideas on post-it notes.
 After this exercise, I sorted these short ideas into related directions, picked the most promising category and looked to turn my classmates’ short suggestions into a fuller concept.
 And thus, StayGo was born.

 ~ ~ ~

 StayGo was developed as part of my master's thesis, Me, Myself & A.I.: How I Learned to Love the Machine That Took my Job.
-You can read my thesis book here.
+You can watch my thesis video, read my thesis book, and see my other thesis projects here.